 CALIFORNIA ENVIRONMNTAL QUALITY ACT

-A. The proposed project is exempt from the California Environmental Quality Act (CEQA) pursuant to Section 15301 (Class 1), Existing Facilities, in that the prosed use would occupy an existing commercial structure that was designed to accommodate retail uses.
-As proposed and conditioned, the proposed use will not result in any significant effects related to traffic, noise, air quality and water quality.
+A. The project is exempt from the California Environmental Quality Act (CEQA) pursuant to Section 15301 (Class 1), Existing Facilities, in that the prosed use would occupy an existing commercial structure that was designed to accommodate retail uses.